byberkan/EYRectangles/README.md

 Only one side of each cuts one side of the other: 1 + 1 = **2 points**.

-In full: passing through gives 4, a corner overlap gives 2, a corner touch gives 1, separated rectangles give 0, and 8 is the maximum.
+In full: passing through can give 4 distinct intersection points, a corner overlap can give 2, a corner touch gives 1, and separated rectangles give 0.
+Four is the maximum number of distinct intersection points for two axis-aligned rectangles.

 ---